mysteriumnetwork/node/TERMS_END_USER.md

 The Network is not designed or intended to circumvent any access control or security measures and should not be used for such purposes.

 4\.
-OPEN ALPHA AND FEEDBACK

-The Network is still in its early development stage.
-The sole purpose of the Program is to obtain feedback on the performance of the Network and to identify its defects.
-You expressly acknowledge that the Network is a test product and may contain bugs, errors and other problems that could cause loss of data store in the platform, inconsistent performance and other failures including but not limited to systems crashes, interruptions and data loss.
-You are advised to use caution and not to rely in any way on the performance and functioning of the Network.
-The Network is made available to you free of charge and no warranty shall be provided for the Network.

-We do not guarantee that the Network will be developed to reach any subsequent development stage (e.g. release version) or that any subsequent versions will have the same or similar functionality and characteristics to the ones that the Network have.

-To maintain and develop the Network we may collect limited and anonymized information and performance data.

-5\.
 EQUIPMENT

 You shall be responsible for obtaining and maintaining all hardware, software and other equipment needed for access to and use of the Network and all charges related thereto.
 Should you need any licenses, equipment or software to access and/or use the resources or services which are made conditional upon prior authorization, you shall be solely responsible for obtaining and maintaining such licenses, equipment and software.

-As an option, you can use Mysterium software ([https://github.com/mysteriumnetwork/](https://github.com/mysteriumnetwork/)) to use the Network.
+As an option, you can use Mysterium software ([https://github.com/mysteriumnetwork](https://github.com/mysteriumnetwork)) to use the Network.

-6\.
+5\.
 RESTRICTED CONDUCT

 We do not encourage, support and contribute to illegal activities and we are resolved to keep the Network operating legally.

 You shall use the Network for any purpose that is unlawful or prohibited by these Terms or any Applicable Law.

 You shall not request, receive, post, upload, download, display, distribute, transmit or make available through the Network (“Communicate”) any information and material which violates or infringes in any way upon the rights of others, which is unlawful, threatening, abusive, defamatory, invasive of privacy or publicity rights, which encourages conduct that would constitute a criminal offense, give rise to civil liability or otherwise violate the Applicable Law.

 You may not use or encourage or assist others to use the Network in any manner that could damage, disable, overburden, or impair the servers and other resources of Network or of the Nodes, or interfere with any third party’s use of the Network.
 You may not attempt to gain unauthorized access to any aspect of the Network or to information for which you have not been granted access.